nitheshkummarc/Revora-Agentic-Payment-Failure-Recovery/docs/architecture.md

 thresholds.
 Absence is checked before values because a missing compliance field must fail closed rather than being treated as a passing value.

-One precision worth stating because it is easy to describe wrongly: the first two stages are genuine early returns, but the value rules are not.
+This next part is easy to describe wrongly.
+The first two stages are genuine early returns, but the value rules are not.
 All of them evaluate and are recorded, and only the earliest failure decides the outcome.
 That is harmless while every check is a pure predicate, and it matters the moment one does work rather than compare.